25Lilly/Path-Planning-for-Robotic-Hypertrophic-Laser-Scar-Therapy/README.md

 # Notebook Overview: Image-to-Path Pipeline

-The `image_to_path_pipeline.ipynb` notebook implements the **full end-to-end pipeline**, transforming a raw hypertrophic scar image into an optimized laser treatment path.
+The `image_to_path_pipeline.ipynb` notebook implements the full end-to-end pipeline, transforming a raw hypertrophic scar image into an optimized laser treatment path.

 The notebook is organized into the following major stages:

 ## 1. Segmentation (U-Net Fine-Tuning and Inference)

-* A **U-Net with a ResNet34 encoder** is trained or loaded to segment images into:
+* A U-Net with a ResNet34 encoder is trained or loaded to segment images into:

   * background
   * healthy skin